deanslist1/DeansList-Know-and-Act_SCDFXIBM/README.md

 Create a new project and upload [this file](https://github.com/deanslist1/DeansList_integratedapp_SCDFXIBM/blob/master/SCDF-App-Preference-Indicator.zip).
 Add the Cognos Dashboard Embedded service instance and the Streaming Analytics service instance when prompted.

-The models creaated made use of KMeans and associative learning.
-KMeans groups the users into certain batches while associative learning learns from every time they open the app.
+The models created made use of KMeans and associative learning.
+KMeans groups the users into certain batches while associative learning learns every time they open the app.
 Associative learning takes each time they enter the app as a transaction and records all the info from that session so they can predict their behaviour the next time they enter

 ## Live demo